Shomegie/Shomegie/README.md

 * BlackJack 2022 [[live-site]](https://blackjack-shomegie.vercel.app "blackjack2022") [[repo]](https://github.com/Shomegie/BlackJack2022 "Blackjack2022 repo")

 ### Spoilers.IO
 The Spoilers.io project is centered around Movies & TV-shows.
 It's currently still in development and is a work in progress.
-It is being built with svelte/sveltekit, tailwind and skeleton UI, with additional help getting the data via the TMDB API.
+It is being built with svelte/sveltekit, tailwind, skeleton UI, and the TMDB API.
 This my first time working with skeleton UI in addition to my base tailwind skills for an improved user interface, design and experience.
 <br />
 [[live-site]](https://spoilers-gm-io.vercel.app "spoilers.io") [[repo]](https://github.com/gm-io/spoilers "spoilers.io repo")<br />